diningeachox/Toronto-Housing-Prediction/README.md

 In order to extract the geographical coordinates from each condo's location, I used the google API called Geocoder.
 I then compared these coordinates to the district polygons given in the Toronto neighborhood dataset to determine which neighborhood the condo belonged to.

 Categorical variables such as balcony type were given one-hot encodings.
 All real-valued data were normalized with the Yeo-Johnson transform, this resulted in lower errors for the model.
+Square feet were given as a range, I split this data into two variables: **Min Square Feet** and **Max Square Feet**.

 ## Independent Variables
 The independent variables (X = (X_1, X_2, ...)) used for the model are: